 Most notably, the US has made its contribution to global tea culture by popularizing iced tea.
 It was first introduced at the 1904 World’s Fair in St. Louis.
 A group of tea producers from India had set up a booth to promote their black teas.
 The sweltering summer heat and humidity prompted them to serve the tea over ice, just to get people to try it.
 In the 100 years since then, consumption of iced tea in the US has grown to over 40 billion cups per year.

 In recent years, demand for specialty premium teas in North America has risen dramatically.
 New tea shops and tea houses are opening weekly, making quality tea, innovative tea drinks and tea-related products readily accessible to many Americans.

 The diverse tea–drinking rituals and histories remind us that tea is much more worldly than people sometimes think.
 Without these cultural differences, we might not think of tea as more than something to keep us warm or quench our thirst.

-Health and lifestyle trends have of late given tea new importance.
+Health research and lifestyle trends have of late given tea new importance.
 Increased understanding of the role antioxidants play in the prevention of cancer and cardiovascular disease has positioned tea as the ideal health beverage.
-Tea is now thought of as a stylish, healthy alternative to coffee and alcohol.
+Tea is now thought of as a stylish, healthy alternative to coffee and soda.
 It is fat and calorie–free, natural and untainted by additives.
 Manufacturers of cosmetics, perfumes and skin–care products are also developing new products that integrate the benefits and pleasures of tea.